rycwilson/FEWD-UXDI-2day/day2/README.md

 ####Buttons
 Bootstrap provides a wide selection of button sizes and colors.
 Button classes can be applied not just to `<button>` elements, but also `<a>` and `<input>` elements

-Sometimes you need to provide multiple classes to to an element in order for Bootstrap to  style it.
+Sometimes you need to provide multiple classes to an element in order for Bootstrap to style it.
 The button classes are an example of this:

 ```
  <!-- Standard button -->